 - Is juice an acceptable fluid milk substitution?

 - Juice is only an acceptable fluid milk substitute if the student has a medical statement from a licensed physician documenting a disability, and the licensed physician requires juice to be substituted for milk.
 If the child does not have a documented disability, juice cannot be substituted for milk.

 - Is an SFA required to provide a fluid milk substitute?

-- When the student has a medical statement from a licensed physician requesting a fluid milk substitute for a disability, the SFA must provide a fluid milk substitute.
-If the student has a medical statement from a licensed physician, recognized medical authority, or parent/legal guardian requesting a fluid milk substitute for a student without a disability, the SFA has the option to offer a fluid milk substitute.
+- When the student has a written medical statement from a licensed physician requesting a fluid milk substitute for a disability, the SFA must provide a fluid milk substitute.
+If the student has a written medical statement from a licensed physician, recognized medical authority, or parent/legal guardian requesting a fluid milk substitute for a student without a disability, the SFA has the option to offer a fluid milk substitute.

 - What are the current requirements for food substitutions for children with disabilities?

 - The current regulations outlined in Title 7, Code of Federal Regulations (7 CFR) sections 210.10(g) and 220.8(d) require that SFAs make food and beverage substitutions for students whose disabilities restrict their diet.
 Under current requirements, before a meal substitution is made by SFAs for a student with a disability, the SFA must have documentation signed by a licensed physician that includes the following items: